-If you want a great job when you grow up, guess what: you could be an “ice cream taster.”
-John Harrison has done this job for more than 30 years John Harrison has worked for Edy’s Ice Cream, testing each batch of ice cream to make sure it’s good.
+If you want a great job when you grow up, you could be an “ice cream taster.”
+John Harrison has done this job for more than 30 years.
 He first chops the carton of ice cream in half to see if the chips, nuts and swirls are evenly spread out.
-Then he tastes a bite in 3 steps: “swirl, smack, and spit.”
-He spits it out because he’d feel sick if he swallowed every bite!
+Then he tastes a bite, of course!
 Each year only about 100,000 of the 40,000,000 gallons (40 million) turn out not good enough.
 The fact is, most ice cream is yummy.

 Wee ones: If John tastes vanilla, s’mores, chocolate peanut butter cup, and mint, how many flavors does he taste in total?